cerezo-comillas/kafka-streams-base/README.md

 # kafka-streams-101

-To compile a standalone jar with all the depependencies included : ``mvn clean install assembly:single``
+To compile a standalone jar with all the dependencies included : ``mvn clean install assembly:single``

 ### AppSimpleDateFormat
 This is an example of Kafka Streams use of Processor API.<br>